 The maximum hop count is a basic safety factor, but it is also the main drawback of RIP.
 It restrict the maximum network diameter, and the rooting loops exist for 480 seconds.
 During Count to Infinity there is a bad routing and the network must deal with unnecessary traffic.
-So

-- Introduction to IP Routing

-- RIP
+So we need other measures like Hold down or Poison Reverse.

 - Introduction

 - Split Horizon

 - Count-To-Infinity

 - Max-Hop-Count

 - Poison Reverse

 - Hold Down

 - Some Details and Summary

 - RIP Version2

 - OSPF

-- Introduction to Internet Routing (BGP, CIDR)